RealFascinated/sharex-php-uploader/README.md

 # ShareX Uploader

-This PHP script allows you to easily upload ShareX screenshots and videos.
-It includes token authentication for security and can handle various image file types by converting them to WebP format for efficient storage.

-## Features

-- Effortlessly upload screenshots to your website using ShareX.
+Easily upload screenshots and files to a simple CDN using ShareX.
-- Automatically convert screenshots to WebP format.

 ## Requirements